DanBurbach/LegoCloneProject/README.md

 6. to see a working page, go to `http://localhost:4200/welcome` (there is still log in issue blocking the main page from loading.)

+## Hosted
+Yes it is hosted, although currently does not actually show anything besides a blank page (due to log in problems)

+It can be found here: https://legoprojectsignin.firebaseapp.com/

 ## Known Bugs